 THE BEGINNING – WITH INTRIGUED CAUTION

-Not many within my own circle of friends had dined at Flesh & Buns, however the intriguing name, the décor concept and the menu were more than sufficient to peak my interest in trying out the restaurant.
+Not many within my own circle of friends had dined at Flesh & Buns, however the intriguing name, the décor concept and the menu were more than sufficient to pique my interest in trying out the restaurant.
 After several occasions of rescheduling, mainly because of my own hectic schedule – much to my own glee, I was finally able to book a table at a reasonable hour for dinner last night with my partner and his very good friend who worked nearby.
 Considering I had been in London for the past six months, I find it slightly embarrassing that I had not ventured near Seven Dials, which was equally if not more vibrant than Carnaby Street.

 The entrance of the restaurant gave it an ambiguous feel, it doesn’t give out the ‘normal’ vibe of a restaurant – the projector screen above the staircase towards the restaurant showing silent anime clips.
 I must admit it does set the restaurant apart from others in terms of memorability.
 An additional striking feature would be the bathroom walls, which the wallpaper is adorned with clippings of hentai imagery.